vix-4800/Nira/README.md

 `TODOIST_TOKEN` is required for the Todoist tool to manage tasks.
 `OBSIDIAN_VAULT` should point to the directory containing your Obsidian notes and is required for the Obsidian tools.
 `DNS_SERVER` is optional and overrides the DNS server used for domain lookups.
+`HOMEASSISTANT_URL` and `HOMEASSISTANT_TOKEN` configure access to your Home Assistant instance for the HomeAssistant tool.

 Run the application with: